 How to work on a cruise ship?

 Working on a cruise ship is undoubtedly one of the best jobs if you are passionate about travel and the sea.
-Few people can say they can make a living getting to know the world and cultures by travelling around the planet in a ship of more than 200 metres and with more than 4000 people on board.
+Few people can say they can make a living getting to know the world and cultures by travelling around the planet in a ship with more than 4000 people on board.

-It is a different job to everyone and it is not made for everyone, there are certain considerations to keep in mind, which we will try to explain to everyone who is thinking of taking the step and embarking on this exciting industry.
+It is not just any job and it is not made for everyone, there are certain considerations to keep in mind, which we will try to explain to everyone who is thinking of taking the step and embarking on this exciting industry.

 Sailing on board a big cruise ship you will discover the world, you will find fun, people from all countries and cultures, you will learn languages and you will get to know places you probably didn’t imagine, but you will also have to work because you will have a role on board the ship.
 You have to take into account that you will live in a reduced space, nothing bigger than a cabin, and you will be far away from your family sometimes for long periods of time.